PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 guard for complete rewrite and cleanup evidence before retaining its guarded reconciliation result.
 Keep the following final PReLU boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final SE/FC/Gather reconciliation characterization checkpoint

+The absolute-final aggregate combines three exact rewrite counters.
+The indexed SiNet shuffle owner prunes and syncs layout only after a positive transactional rewrite.
+The SE/FC and Gather callbacks preserve legacy pruning on every candidate execution and can therefore reduce the tensor table with a zero rewrite counter.
+Their orchestration runner returns only the two ordered child dictionaries and performs no independent cleanup.
+The existing `final_se_fc_gather_tensor_count` sample plus the three-counter sum therefore covers every ModelIR rewrite and cleanup-only deletion.

+The recursive fallback already stages a stable complete reconciliation result under the same contract.
+A strict expected-failure main-path contract now requires the symmetric `_final_se_fc_gather_static_shape_stats` value and assigns the opt-in complete result under the unchanged aggregate guard.
+It also fixes the following `final_prelu_tensor_count` boundary.

+At implementation, add only main-path result plumbing.
+Do not change any owner, counter schema, orchestration order, matching/planning, rewiring, pruning, layout sync, tensor-count sample, guard, dependencies, fallback path, or TensorFlow behavior.
+Validate the three owners, orchestration, terminal contract, and architecture sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- SiNet shuffle, SE/FC, Gather, orchestration, core guard, and architecture:
+  `542 passed, 1 xfailed in 18.76s`
+- expanded broad related gate: `1135 passed, 1 xfailed in 30.04s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet primary final aggregate reconciliation-result contract; there are no unexpected failures.